MihaiHMO/VSDhdp/README.md

 ### **Pre-layout timing analysis and importance of good clock tree**
 An example of timing propagation on the layout :
 ![](IMgs/d20-2.png)
-The cel delay is a function of input slew and load capacitance (fanout x cap load)  so this must be checked to improve the slack.
+The cell delay is a function of input slew and load capacitance (fanout x cap load)  so this must be checked to improve the slack.
-Optimization:
-Openlane Swithes:
+Openlane Switches:
 `SYNTH_DRIVING_CELL` -
 `SYNTH_SIZE`
-`SYNTH_PRIORITY` - area versus performance
+`SYNTH_STRATEGY` - area versus performance
-Commnands:
+`SYNTH_MAX_FANOUT` - limit the fanout conections from cells
+Commands:
 `report_net -connections _33531_`   - check the fanout cells
-`replace_cell <instace> <name_new_cell>` -replace a specific cell ex buffers
+`replace_cell <instance> <name_new_cell>` -replace a specific cell ex buffers
+During timing anlisys the netlist can change so this has to be saved.

-### **Clock tree syntesis**
+### **Clock tree synthesis**

 After CTS run the netlist generated during previous steps will be altered with added clock buffers so additional netlist file will be created.
 SDC file uses the variable definition again because sta will run outside OpenLane.

+### Final steps for RTL2GDS

 ### **Standard cells design flow**